-There are so many pitfalls that In This Corner Of The World could have fallen into.
-The miracle of the movie is that it avoids the vast majority of them.
+There are so many pitfalls In This Corner Of The World could have fallen into.
+The miracle of the movie is how it avoids the vast majority of them.
 It examines, and celebrates, the resilience of ordinary people in difficult times, without making them into saints and without sentimentalizing what they went through.
 It also accomplishes all this without becoming boring — and, even more strikingly, without injecting false drama (or for that matter, melodrama).
 And it's all delivered by way of animation that is affectionate, imaginative, and precisely observed.
-It's hard to remember the last time I saw a movie that had so few false notes anywhere in it.
+It's hard to remember the last time I saw a movie with so few false notes anywhere in it.

 Welcome to the family, Suzu